Who we are

 We’re dedicated to caring for patients as a whole—not just as heart and lung cases—and it shows.
 In the past few years alone, we've invested in developing new programs and facilities to provide greater access to heart and lung patients across the areas we serve.
 We’ve opened the Sandra Atlas Bass Heart Hospital at North Shore University Hospital, the first and only full-service cardiac transplant program on Long Island and in Queens, Brooklyn and Staten Island; opened a state-of-the-art cardiothoracic surgery suite at Lenox Hill Hospital; initiated a cardiac rehabilitation program at Staten Island University Hospital, the first of its kind on the island in several years; began construction on Peconic Bay Medical Center’s critical care tower, which includes the new Kanas Regional Heart Center; opened new cardiac catheterization and electrophysiology labs at Southside Hospital; and began building a cardiac catheterization lab at Northern Westchester Hospital in Mount Kisco.

 Beyond the development of our facilities and new technologies, we also invest in the future of heart and lung care—and, most importantly, your future.
 Research provides the foundation for all of our patient care programs.
-With 20 research coordinators at six hospitals, we conduct research and collaborate with scientists at the Feinstein Institute for Medical Research on cardiovascular clinical trials.
-Our investigators, many of whom have decades of research experience, are well respected within the academic community and are continually approached to participate in industry-sponsored, multicenter clinical trials, featuring the latest cutting-edge technologies for treating the heart and lungs.
+With 20 research coordinators at six hospitals, we conduct research and collaborate with scientists at the Feinstein Institutes for Medical Research on cardiovascular clinical trials.
+Our investigators, many of whom have decades of research experience, are well respected within the academic community and are continually approached to participate in industry-sponsored, multicenter clinical trials, featuring the latest technologies for treating the heart and lungs.
 We work every day to further this research, develop groundbreaking treatments and lead the way to novel breakthroughs that redefine heart and lung care.